fabioc-aloha/Catalyst-DBA/MANUAL-DBA.md

 ### **Your Research Command Center**
 - 📋 **README.md** - Your complete workspace guide and quick access to all resources
 - ⚡ **ALEX-COMMAND-REFERENCE.md** - Complete cognitive command guide with 25 documented commands
-- 👤 **Alex-Finch.md** - Your AI research partner's scholarly autobiography and collaboration approach
+- 👤 **Alex-Finch.md** - Your AI research assistant's biographical profile and collaboration approach
 - ⚙️ **MANUAL-DBA.md** - This comprehensive doctoral candidate handbook

 ---

-## 💬 How to Work with Alex (Your AI Research Partner)
+## 💬 How to Work with Alex (Your AI Research Assistant)

-Alex is your dedicated AI research partner designed to support your doctoral journey while respecting your agency as the primary researcher.
-Alex maintains specialized memory systems and provides research guidance while you retain full ownership of your academic work.
+Alex is your dedicated AI research assistant designed to support your doctoral journey while respecting your agency as the primary researcher.
+Alex maintains specialized research support systems and provides research guidance while you retain full ownership of your academic work.

 **🚀 Quick Start**: Review the [`ALEX-COMMAND-REFERENCE.md`](ALEX-COMMAND-REFERENCE.md) for complete command documentation, getting started guide, and proven workflows for your research success.